mathflowjs/mathflowjs.github.io/docs/api/index.md

 // or

-ctx.preferences.precision = 'deg'
+ctx.preferences.precision = 20
 ```

 ### variables
-You can provide predefined variables to the context at its creation:
+You can provide predefined variables and constants to the context at its creation:

 - **Type**: `Record<string, number>`